dsyme/dsyme-presentations/design-notes/notes-on-learning-fsharp-1.md

 # Notes from Chatting About Learning F#

-These are notes from a conversation I had today.
+These are notes from a conversation I had today about learning F#.

 ## "Teaching Programming with F#"

-There is a difference between "teaching programming with F#" and "teaching functional programming with F#".
+There is a difference between "teaching programming with F#" and "teaching *functional* programming with F#".

-- The first is more suitable for Python programmers
+- The first is likely more suitable for Python programmers
 - The second is likely more suitable for existing Haskell, Scala programmers, some C#/Python programmers too

 In the learning sequence for "teaching programming" F# we should likely put mutation earlier, e.g.